Kong/kong/CONTRIBUTING.md

   end
   ```

-- Cache the globals used by your hot code paths
+- Cache the globals used by your hot code paths,
+  the cached name should be the original name replaced `.` by `_`

   ```lua
   -- bad